OpenDataology/website/content/en/docs/components/pipelines/sdk/python-function-components.md

 component, or to return files from your component, by letting you annotate your Python function's parameters to specify which parameters refer to a file.
 Your Python function's parameters can refer to either input or output files.
-If your parameter is an output file, Kubeflow Pipelines passes your function a path or stream that you can use to store your output file.
+If your parameter is an output file, OpenDataology Pipelines passes your function a path or stream that you can use to store your output file.

 The following example accepts a file as an input and returns two files as outputs.